handsontable/handsontable/docs/next/guides/columns/react-hot-column.md

 ---
-title: '\<HotColumn/> component'
+title: '\<HotColumn /> component'
-metaTitle: '<HotColumn/> component - Guide - Handsontable Documentation'
+metaTitle: '<HotColumn /> component - Guide - Handsontable Documentation'
 permalink: /next/hot-column
 canonicalUrl: /hot-column
 ---

-# `<HotColumn/>` component
+# `<HotColumn />` component

 [[toc]]

 ## Overview

-You can configure the column-related settings using the `<HotColumn/>` component's attributes.
+You can configure the column-related settings using the `<HotColumn />` component's attributes.
 You can also create custom renderers and editors using React components.

 ## Declaring column settings

-To declare column-specific settings, pass the settings as `<HotColumn/>` properties, either separately or wrapped as a `settings` property, exactly as you would with `HotTable`.
+To declare column-specific settings, pass the settings as `<HotColumn />` properties, either separately or wrapped as a `settings` property, exactly as you would with `HotTable`.

 ::: example #example1 :react --tab preview
 ```jsx